Predator (fictional species): Expanded universe

+Comics and Novels

 In the Aliens vs. Predator novel series (based on the Dark Horse Comics) by David Bischoff, Steve and Stephani Perry, the Predators are depicted as living in a matriarchal clan-based society bearing similarities to a pack mentality whose strongest and most skilled of the group lead.
 The Predators are portrayed as sexually dimorphic mammals.
 It is also revealed that their blood has the capacity of partially neutralizing the acidity of Alien blood.
 Their religion is partially explored in the series, showing that they are polytheistic, and that their equivalent of the Grim Reaper is the so-called "Black Warrior," who is seen as an eternal adversary who eventually wins all battles.